Skip to main content

 Where to configure behavior

-The Agent page contains three fields:
+The Agent page contains the Personality and Role fields:

 • Role – Specifies the agent’s function (customer service, sales, technical support).
 This is a single field – define one primary role.